-Vibration Level Airblast Level

-Building Type (mm/s) (dB re 20 μ Pa)
+Building Type Vibration Level (mm/s) Airblast Level (dB re 20 μPa)

 Sensitive (and Heritage) 5 133

 Residential 10 133

 Commercial/Industrial 25 133

-The annoyance (ANZECC) criteria are more stringent than the building damage criteria (Table 25) and will be taken as the governing criteria for

-Blasting criteria to limit damage to buildings (AS 2187). the assessment of impacts from the MCP.
+The annoyance (ANZECC) criteria are more stringent than the building damage criteria (Table 30) and will be taken as the governing criteria for the assessment of impacts from the MCP.
 Also, DEC typically indicates that blasting should achieve a long-term maximum ground vibration level of 2 mm/s PVS.